 How to invest

-You can speak to a financial adviser and discuss your specific requirements or invest directly online using our convenient online application form.
+You can speak to a financial advisor and discuss your specific requirements or invest directly online using our convenient online application form.
 Alternatively, you can contact one of our client service representatives who are on hand to answer any questions you may have about our products and services.
 Click here for more information.